 Riding on the heels of last year’s success, Vivid Lights Sydney will be back with a bang in 2018 during the end of May to mid-June (official dates are yet to be confirmed).
-Vivid 2017 catapulted itself into Australia’s largest event with 2.31 million attendees experiencing the spectacular Vivid Sydney with new precincts including the Royal Botanic Garden Sydney and Taronga Zoo and over 190 Music and 180 Ideas events.
-Vivid 2017 promises a whole lot more, as it’s also the 10th year of celebrations as well.
+Vivid 2017 catapulted itself into Australia’s largest event with over 2.3 million attendees experiencing the spectacular Vivid Sydney with new precincts including the Royal Botanic Garden Sydney and Taronga Zoo and over 190 Music and 180 Ideas events.
+Vivid 2018 promises a whole lot more, as it’s also the 10th year of celebrations as well.
 The event will be extra special to commemorate this feat and we will have to wait and see what it has in store for us.

 Magistic offers two delightful Vivid Sydney cruise packages to suit every budget.
 Differing only in price and inclusions, both packages treat you to a comprehensive Vivid Sydney experience.
 Enjoy stunning views of the Opera House, Harbour Bridge and Harbour lights parade while tucking into a delicious freshly prepared buffet dinner.